-B. Disclosure pursuant to RBI Notification DNBS.200/CGM (PK)-125/03.05.00/2008 dated 1 August 2008
+B. Disclosure pursuant to RBI Notification DNBS.200/CGM (PK)-125/03.05.00/2008 dated 1 Augus

-Category As at March 31, 2020 As at March 31, 2019 A) Direct Exposure (i) Residential Mortgages - Lending fully secured by mortgages on residential - property that is or will be occupied by the borrower or that is rented; (Individual housing loans up to Rs.
-15 lakh may be shown separately) (ii) Commercial Real Estate - Lending secured by mortgages on commercial real estates (office buildings, retail space, multipurpose Commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development and construction, etc.).
-Exposure would also include non-fund based (NFB) limits; (iii) Investments in Mortgage Backed Securities (MBS) and other securitised exposures - a. - b. - B) Indirect Exposure Fund based and non-fund based exposures on National - Housing Bank (NHB) and Housing Finance Companies (HFCs).
+Category As at March 31, 2021 As at March 31, 2020 A) Direct Exposure (i) Residential Mortgages - Lending fully secured by mortgages on residential - property that is or will be occupied by the borrower or that is rented; (Individual housing loans up to Rs.
+15 lakh may be shown separately) (ii) Commercial Real Estate - Lending secured by mortgages on commercial real - - estates (office buildings, retail space, multipurpose Commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development and construction, etc.).
+Exposure would also include non-fund based (NFB) limits; (iii) investments in Mortgage Backed Securities (MBS) and other securitised exposures - a. - b. - B) Indirect Exposure Fund based and non-fund based exposures on National - Housing Bank (NHB) and Housing Finance Companies (HFCs).

 C. Disclosure pursuant to RBI guidelines on Securitisation DNBR (PD) CC.
-No.002/03.10.001/2014-15 dated November 10, 2014 the details of securitisation are given below
+No.002/03.10.001/2014-November 10, 2014 the details of securitisation are given below

-(Rs. in millions)
+(Rs. in millio

-Particulars March 31, 2020 March 31, 2019
+Particulars March 31, 2021 March 31, 2020

 No. of.
-SPVs sponsored by the NBFC for securitisation 10 11
+SPVs sponsored by the NBFC for securitisation 1 10

 transaction

-Total amount of securitised assets as per books of the SPVs 1,543.62 3,665.01
+Total amount of securitised assets as per books of the SPVs 6.16 1,543.62

 sponsored

-Total amount of exposures retained by the NBFC to company sheet with MRR as on the e date of Balance
+Total amount of exposures retained by the NBFC to company y with MRR as on the date of Balance

+sheet

 a) Off-Balance sheet exposures

 First loss

 Others

 b) On-Balance sheet exposures

-First Loss 379.13 313.25
+First Loss 41.00 379.13

-Others 688.52 610.88
+Others 69.12 688.52

 Amount of exposures to securitisation transactions other

 than MRR

 a) Off-Balance sheet exposures

 i) Exposure to own securitisations

 First loss - -

 Loss - -

 ii) Exposure to third party securitisations

 First loss - -

 Others - -

 b) On-Balance sheet exposures

 i) Exposure to own securitisations

 First loss - -

 Others - -

 ii) Exposure to third party securitisations

-First loss - -
+First loss -

-Others SKARAW - -
+Others -